Empire State Building offers stunning views of the city of New York from its observation decks on the 86th and 102nd floors.

 14. History of lights of the Empire State Building

-In the beginning, the building had white searchlights at its top which were replaced by four large beacon lights called the “Freedom Lights” in 1956.
+In the beginning, the building had white searchlights at its top, which were replaced by four large beacon lights called the “Freedom Lights” in 1956.

-In 1964, the beacons were swapped by Floodlights to illuminate the top of the building in the honor of the New York World’s Fair.
+In 1964, the beacons were swapped by Floodlights to illuminate the top of the building in honor of the New York World’s Fair.

-In 1976 colored floodlights were installed to light up the tower in red, white and blue.
+In 1976 colored floodlights were installed to light up the tower in red, white, and blue.

-ESB’s lights were dimmed for 15 minutes to mark the death of actress Fay Wray, the female lead of King Kong (1933).
+Empire State’s lights were dimmed for 15 minutes to mark the death of actress Fay Wray, the female lead of King Kong (1933).

 Popular attractions in New York